quay/clair/Documentation/howto/getting_started.md

 ubuntu:focal found libgcrypt20 1.8.5-5ubuntu1         CVE-2019-12904
 ```

-## Whats Next
+## What's Next

-Now that you see the basic usage of ClairV4 you can checkout our [deployment models](./deployment.md) to learn different ways of deploing ClairV4.
+Now that you see the basic usage of Clair, you can checkout our [deployment models](./deployment.md) to learn different ways of deploying.

-You may also be curious about how clairctl did that work.
-Check out out [api definition](./api.md) to understand how an application would interact with ClairV4 without a client.
+You may also be curious about how `clairctl` did that work.
+Check out our [API definition](./api.md) to understand how an application interacts with Clair.